ethereum/go-ethereum/docs/interacting-with-geth/rpc/ns-personal.md

 description: Documentation for the JSON-RPC API "personal" namespace
 ---

 <Note>The personal namespace has now been deprecated.
-It is still available by providing `rpc.enablepersonal` flag on startup.
+It is still available by providing `rpc.enabledeprecatedpersonal` flag on startup.
 However, it is not recommended to use these methods - use Clef instead! </Note>

 The personal API managed private keys in the key store.
 It is now deprecated in favour of using [Clef](/docs/tools/clef/introduction) for interacting with accounts Please refer to the [ns_personal deprecation page](/docs/interacting-with-geth/rpc/ns-personal-deprecation) to see the equivalent methods.
 The following documentation should be treated as archive information and users should migrate to using Clef for account interactions.